 - In a large soup pot, saute the onion and celery in olive oil.

 - Add all the other ingredients and bring to a boil.
-Reduce heat and simmer for at least an hour.
+Reduce heat and simmer for 30 minutes.

 - Remove the chicken breasts, shred, and return to pot.